nogre/around_the_agora/README.md

 - Tagged with appropriateness: kids, all, adults only, trigger warning ...
 - Tagged with difficulty/ complexity level: easy to hard?
 1 to 5 stars/ 'crates?
 - Salient points given in *Manual* so an unfamiliar topic to the Moderator can be judged.
+- Note if this experiment is a variant or sub-experiment of another: Gettier-Style like 'barn facade'
-- References for further reading: SEP/IEP article, PhilPapers category, *archived* Wikipedia page, ...
+- References for further reading: original articles or books, SEP/IEP article, PhilPapers category, *archived* Wikipedia page, ...

 #### Sources